pauvos/ansible/README.md

 # ansible

-Docker images for running and testing ansible playbooks against various operating systems.
+Docker images for running and testing ansible playbooks with various operating systems.

-I don't like obfuscated docker images with external scripts and hundreds of bells and whistles.
+I don't like obfuscated Dockerfiles with external scripts and hundreds of bells and whistles, so I created these simple ones.

 Available operating systems: